wp-plugins/simple-top-commenters/readme.txt

 Tags: comments, widget, sidebar, counter
 Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 1.0
+Stable tag: 1.1

 == Description ==

 A sidebar widget that displays a list of top commenters across a site, showing the number of comments for each.
 Inspired by and extended from the Top Commentators Widget by WebGrrrl.

+Version 1.1 supports localization (translation).
+Thanks to Mitja Miheliƒç - mitja.mihelic@arnes.si - http://www.linkedin.com/in/mmihelic for the code and translation to Slovene.

 Options:
-• Choose to define a unique commenter by "name" or "email" entered in the WordPress comment form
-• Exclude any specified commenters (the site administrator's comments, for example) from the top commenters list
-• Specify number of top commenters to show in the list
-• Choose to show or hide the "comments" label after the number. e.g. "username: 5 comments" OR "username: 5"
+‚Ä¢ Choose to define a unique commenter by "name" or "email" entered in the WordPress comment form ‚Ä¢¬†Exclude any specified commenters (the site administrator's comments, for example) from the top commenters list ‚Ä¢¬†Specify number of top commenters to show in the list ‚Ä¢¬†Choose to show or hide the "comments" label after the number. e.g. "username: 5 comments" OR "username: 5"

 == Installation ==